Chicken Chow Mein

 If chicken chow mein is your go-to order at Chinese restaurants, you’re going to love this recipe!
 It is easy to cook, authentic in flavor and much healthier than takeout.

 Making chicken chow mein is easier than you might imagine.
-You don’t need a massive wok, an industrial sized burner or special tossing skills to make reasonable good chow mein at home.
-Of course these things help, but it’s possible to make takeout style chow mein without it!
+You don’t need a massive wok, an industrial sized burner or special tossing skills.
+Follow my tips for success and you’ll be making better than takeout chow mein at home!

 - Undercooking the noodles (so they don’t turn mushy or break while stir frying)